devopsdays-austin/runbooks/venue_runbook.md

-# Venue
+# Venue Organizer

 Venue and food represent the majority of the conference budget.
-Your job directly affects every other functional area and the budget.
+Your job directly affects every other functional area and impacts the conference budget.
 The venue determines how many attendees can come, how many sponsorships can be sold, the food options, AV equipment needed, etc.

 ## Role description